 Bikes & Bloomers: Victorian women inventors and their extraordinary cyclewear was published in April 2018 by Goldsmiths Press and distributed by MIT Press.
 See the B&B project website for reviews and media coverage.

 An edited collection from my ESRC grant called Transmissions: critical tactics for making and communicating research (MIT Press) is in press.

 I am also working with Larissa Hjorth and Anne Harris on a new co-written book called Ethnography and Creative Practice (Lexington Press).

 I have a PhD in Sociology from Goldsmiths College (2009) for an ethnographic study of the culture of wireless technology networks.

-Prior to this I held a Postdoctoral Research Fellowship (2010-11) in the Sustainable Mobilities Research Group at the University of East London on the ethnographic ESRC-funded project Cycling cultures in a mass motorised society: a multi-method case study of four English urban areas.
+Prior to my role at Goldsmiths I held a postdoctoral Research Fellowship (2010-11) in the Sustainable Mobilities Research Group at the University of East London on the ethnographic ESRC-funded project Cycling cultures in a mass motorised society: a multi-method case study of four English urban areas.

 My interest in practice-led multi-dimensional ethnographic research draws on a BA Communications at the University of Newcastle, NSW, Australia (1993) and an MA in Visual Culture at the University of Westminster, London, UK (2003).